adept/hledger-docker/README.md

 You can use this image to run command-line version of hledger (or hledger-iadd, hledger-ui, ...) by providing alternative start command to `docker run`.

-You can just drop into a shell in container and run hledger there:
+You can just drop into a shell in container and run hledger there (remember to include `-it`):
 ```
-docker run --rm -v "$HOME/hledger-data:/data" dastapov/hledger bash
+docker run --rm -it -v "$HOME/hledger-data:/data" dastapov/hledger bash
 ```

 Or you can replace `bash` with a suitable invocation of `hledger`: